limqiwei/Learn-JS/basics/basics-notes.md

 # Output
 `console.log(<variable to output>)` is used to output things onto the console.
 This console can usually be accessed in modern web browsers (Chrome/Edge/Firefox) by pressing F12 key and locating the [Console] tab.

+# Data Types, Variables & Assignment

+## Data Types
+There are 7 primitive data types in javascript and 1 non-primitive data type

+<u>Primitive Data Types</u>
+- Number (Stores integers and floats)
+- BigInt (Stores arbitrarily big numbers)
+- Boolean
+- String
+- Null
+- Undefined
+- Symbol (For unique identifiers)

+<u>Non-Primitive Data Types</u>
+- Object

+## Variables & Assignment
+Variables are declared using `const`, `var` or `let` keywords and assigned from right to left using the `=` operator.

 # Code
 ## Links to source code in this repository